How to Install and Configure Nagios on Ubuntu

 /usr/sbin/usermod -a -G nagcmd www-data

-Step2: Download Nagios together with its plugin
+Step 2: Download Nagios together with its plugin

-Make a separate directory where the downloaded packages will be kept.
+To this end, make a separate directory where the downloaded packages will be kept.

 mkdir ~/downloads